 The acquittal report asks you to demonstrate:

 - what you did during the event/activity

 - what the key achievements or results of your initiative were

 - whether any of your plans changed since your initial proposal

 - what broader impact your project had or continues to have

 - how you spent the sponsorship money.

 The BRD Sponsorship team will send this template to successful applicants at the start of their sponsorship.
-If you would like to see this template before you apply, email us.

 You will also need to ensure: